sunnydigital/cover-gen/README.md

 At the moment, attempting to implement two features and one potential API integration:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The generation of multiple cover letters at once through reading in a `.xslx` or `.csv` file containing company and roles
+* The generation of multiple cover letters at once through reading in a `.xslx` or `.csv` file containing company and roles

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The generation of cover letters for a `{{EVENT}}` flag, indicating an event attended by the user